OpenNebula/marketplace-docs/source/service/oneke.rst

 VNF (Virtual Network Functions) Role
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-VNF is a multi-node service that provides Routing, NAT and Load-Balancing to OneKE clusters.
+VNF is a multi-node service that provides Routing, NAT, and Load-Balancing to OneKE clusters.
 VNF has been implemented on top of
 `Keepalived <https://www.keepalived.org/>`_ which allows for a basic HA/Failover functionality via Virtual IPs (VIPs).

-OneKE has been designed to run in a dual-subnet environment, VNF provides NAT and Routing between public and private VNETs, and when the public VNET is a gateway to the public Internet it also enables Internet connectivity to all internal VMs.
+OneKE has been designed to run in a dual subnet environment: VNF provides NAT and Routing between public and private VNETs, and when the public VNET is a gateway to the public Internet it also enables Internet connectivity to all internal VMs.

 Dedicated documentation for VNF can be found at `VNF documentation <https://docs.opennebula.io/appliances/service/vnf.html>`_.